aomlomics/tourmaline/README.md

 * The whole workflow with test data should take ~3–5 minutes to complete.
 A normal dataset may take several hours to complete.
 * If any of the above commands don't work, read the error messages carefully, try to figure out what went wrong, and attempt to fix the offending file.
 A common issue is the file paths in your FASTQ manifest file need to be updated.
-* Do not use the `--cores` option.
-Tourmaline should be run with 1 core (default).
-The parameters for multiple threads in the configuration file don't do anything at this time.
 * If you are running in a Docker container and you get an error like "Signals.SIGKILL: 9", you probably need to give Docker more memory.
 See the Wiki section on [Installation options](https://github.com/aomlomics/tourmaline/wiki/2-Install#installation-options).

 #### Power tips

 * The whole workflow can be run with just the command `snakemake dada2_pe_report_unfiltered`  (without filtering representative sequences) or  `snakemake dada2_pe_report_filtered`  (after filtering representative sequences).
 Warning: If your parameters are not optimized, the results will be suboptimal (garbage in, garbage out).
 * If you want to make a fresh run and not save the previous output, simply delete the output directories (e.g., `02-output-{method}-{filter}` and `03-report`) generated in the previous run.
 * You can always delete any file you want to regenerate.
 Then there are several ways to regenerate it: run `snakemake FILE` and Snakemake will determine which rules (commands) need to be run to generate that file; or, run `snakemake RULE` where the rule generates the desired file as output.
 * If you've run Tourmaline on your dataset before, you can speed up the setup process and initialize a new Tourmaline directory (e.g., `tourmaline-new`) with the some of the files and symlinks of the existing one (e.g., `tourmaline-existing`) using the command below:

   ```bash